financenerd/avaucher.github.io/index.md

 # About me

-I recently finished a PhD in theoretical chemistry.
+Research Scientist in Chemistry and Machine Learning at IBM.
 I have a strong background in scientific computing and substantial interest in research and new technologies.